nanoborg/wdi-fundamentals-memorygame/README.md

 There is a flip functions which looks at data stored in the element to determine which image to show and to see if there is a match.

+## Extended Features

+- implemented a guard clause to stop the program from thinking there is match if you click the same card.

+- implemented board reset after a game is won or lost, also adjusted the confirm dialogue to show after the card images have been updated.

+- adjusted the formatting so that the footer sits on the bottom of the page.

 ## Problems

 The only problem I was facing was with deployment to github, specifically with the **images**.